jonathan-vallet/js13k-2025/POST_MORTEM.md

 The southern zone, initially empty, became _endgame content_ → a cat requiring all seasonal powers to reach.

+### Music and Sounds

+I used [Soundbox](https://sb.bitsnbites.eu/) to compose a simple tune, heavily inspired by _Zelda: Oracle of Seasons_.
+I created fewer **sound effects** than last year, mainly due to space limitations.
+I would have liked to include sounds to help locate cats (using stereo balance) or when collecting them — and maybe a dedicated sound for fireballs.

+While experimenting with audio, I accidentally changed a sound’s **length parameter**, which gave me the idea to vary it depending on the season.
+Spring and Summer have a drier, snappier tone, while Autumn and Winter have a more resonant, echoing one.

 ### Cat placement

 I wanted to guide players without arrows or intrusive HUD.